 Research has shown that pregnant people who are American Indian, Black, Hispanic, and Pacific Islander are more likely to experience adverse pregnancy outcomes, which exacerbates health disparities.
 What research might change these outcomes?

 For example, Black patients are four times more likely to experience a severe event following preeclampsia compared to white patients.
 In 2020, researchers from across the NIH and other federal health institutes held a two-day workshop to discuss maternal health morbidity and mortality in the U.S.

 With the support of the White House, researchers are studying a range of solutions to support patients before, during, and after pregnancy.

 Right now, NHLBI is supporting two community-focused maternal health research initiatives.

 One study, the Maternal Health and Community Implementation Project (CIP), will assess how different approaches – such as pre-pregnancy screenings and guided support – may improve the cardiovascular health outcomes of patients before and during pregnancy.

 Another, the Early Intervention to Promote Cardiovascular Health of Mothers and Children (ENRICH), is also supported by the Health Resources and Services Administration, and will evaluate how community-supported partnerships may help patients after pregnancy.
 In this study, researchers will evaluate if bringing medical care to communities – through at-home medical visits – can improve the cardiovascular health of 3,000 new parents and their children.

-The NIH, along with the Bill & Melinda Gates Foundation, is also awarding a $1 million cash prize to a researcher or team that develops a diagnostic tool that can be used to improve pregnancy-related health outcomes and alleviate global health disparities.
+The NIH, along with the Bill & Melinda Gates Foundation, has also awarded $1 million in prizes to researchers or teams who developed diagnostic tools created with the goal of improving pregnancy-related health outcomes and alleviating global health disparities.